Table of Contents

 According to Werber, having your cat spayed or neutered is the best thing you can do for them over the long term.
 He continues, “When a female cat goes into heat, it's quite painful for her.”

-The safety of your cat can also improve by spaying and neutering.
+The safety of your cat can also be improved by spaying and neutering.
 Male cats that haven't been neutered will fight, which increases the chance that they'll bite and scratch someone, spreading infections.

 Female cats' circumstances are also not much better.
-The stress of mating and giving birth to many litters of kittens may be highly stressful for female cats, who can get pregnant as early as four months of age.
+The stress of mating and giving birth to many litters of kittens may be highly stressful for female cats, who can get pregnant as early as four months.

 This is in addition to the stress that owners experience when their female cats go into heat.
-Moreover, adopting a cat is preferable because countless abandoned cats are in shelters awaiting adoption.
+Moreover, cat adoption is preferable because countless abandoned cats are in shelters awaiting adoption.